philips-labs/automation-workshop/docs/part-3.md

     ```

 Now we need to export the component from the plugin by modifying the `index.ts`
-in the `RandomCatPix` folder and in the components folder.
+in the `RandomCatPix` folder.

 ```typescript
 // plugins/catscanner-react/src/components/RandomCatPix/index.ts
 export { RandomCatPixFieldExtension } from "./extensions";
 ```

+Next we do the same in the `components` folder to export the `RandomCatPix`.

 ```typescript
 // plugins/catscanner-react/src/components/index.ts